What is Lower Circuit in Share Market: Buying and Selling Guide

 Circuit breakers & limits are pivotal in preserving stability and shielding investors.
 Two types of circuit limits exist: stock-level and market-wide.
 When a stock makes a dramatic move in any direction or reaches the maximum price level permitted for the day, it's said to have "touched the circuit."
 An upward swing activates the Upper Circuit , while a downward shift triggers the Lower Circuit.

-A lower circuit in the share market refers to a mechanism used by stock exchanges to prevent excessive selling in a particular stock.
+So, What is lower circuit in share market?
+A lower circuit in share market refers to a mechanism used by stock exchanges to prevent excessive selling in a particular stock.
 When a stock hits its lower circuit limit, it means that the price of the stock has fallen to its maximum allowed limit for the day.

 Lower circuit stocks are those subject to circuit limits, which limit their price movement.
 Put simply, these stocks have hit the lowest permissible percentage by the stock exchange for price changes on a given trading day.